Love and Hate in Boston

 The real biking enjoyment was found on the Esplanade by the water, and the connecting paths.
 I loved to ride on those, albeit they would get very busy with runners and walkers, which became rather hectic.
 I loved cycling in Boston, and hated it too.

 Drivers hated the cyclists and vice versa, it’s always chaos on the roads.
 I finally started using a dash camera after a few close calls, and I actually caught some more close calls and situations on the roads.
-Cycling is still viewed as sort of a “poor” activity in the US, which is an idea that doesn’t really exist out here in Netherlands.
+Cycling is still viewed as sort of a “poor” activity in the US, which is an idea that doesn’t really exist out in the Netherlands.
 There was rarely a place to park a bike properly either in Boston, so using a U-lock that wasn’t large enough to span a light post became irritating at times.

 Speaking of money, the cost of living was pretty absurd.
 Regardless, something I loved was this cute room I rented!